 - If the candlestick is red, that means that the price’s closure was lower than when it was upon its opening.

-- If the chart is primarily green and it is moving upward, that means you are in an upward trend.
+- The chart being primarily green and moving upward means that you are in an upward trend.

-- If the chart is primarily red, that means you are in a downward trend.
+- The chart being primarily red means that you are in a downward trend.